gleitz/howdoi/README.rst

 or

-Check out howdoi docs for more ways of installation.
+Check out howdoi docs for more ways of `installation <http://gleitz.github.io/howdoi/introduction/>`_

 New to howdoi?
 --------------